ThBreuer/ORB-Application/README.md

 2. Unzip downloaded files into a suitable directory (e.g. D:\ORB)

-3. Navigate to this directory and run _setEnv.bat.
+3. Navigate to this directory and run `_setEnv.bat`.
 This batch sets the enviroment variable `ORB` to the current path, used by compiler and other tools.

-4. Navigate to ORB\Middleware\Doc and unzip doc.zip

-5. Navigate into directory `Example` and copy any one of the examples into a suitable directory (e.g. D:\Projekte)
+4. Navigate into directory `Example` and copy any one of the examples into a suitable directory (e.g. D:\MyProjects)

 ### Install EmBitz